breatheco-de/content/src/content/lesson/what-is-JWT-and-how-to-implement-with-Express.md

 ---
-title: "Understanding JWT and how to implement a simple JWT with Express"
+title: Understanding JWT and how to implement a simple JWT with Express
+subtitle: >-
-subtitle: "What is JSON Web Token (JWT), how does it work, and how to apply it to your API using the Express Microframework for API Development"
+  What is JSON Web Token (JWT), how does it work, and how to apply it to your API using the Express Microframework for API Development
-tags: ["HTTP", "API", "Security", "Authentication","Express","TypeOrm","node"]
+tags:
+  - HTTP
+  - API
+  - Security
+  - Authentication
+  - Express
+  - TypeOrm
+  - node
-status: "published"
+status: published
+description: >-
+  Learn how to implement JWT for secure API authentication with Express.
+  Discover the steps to create, validate, and use tokens effectively!
 ---
 In the world of modern web development, user authentication and authorization are crucial aspects of protecting APIs and sensitive data.
 [The token based authentication](https://4geeks.com/lesson/token-based-api-authentication) is one of the most commonly used strategies, among them stand out JSON Web Tokens (JWT), an open and lightweight standard that defines a compact and self-contained mechanism for secure transmission of information between client and server parties.

 ### What are JWTs?